brendondalaba/tldr-bible/src/content/bible/65-jude.md

 ---
 title: 'Jude'
-description: 'Contending for the faith'
+description: 'The God Who Keeps Us From Falling'
+verse: '"Contend for the faith that was once for all entrusted to God's holy people." — Jude 3'
 genre: 'Epistle'
 group: 'Letters'
 ---